FUERTSCH Family Page

 Bohemia is a region in today's Czech Republic, but formerly a kingdom and crownland of Austria, bounded on the west by Germany, south by Austria, north by Poland, and east by Moravia.
 It has an area of 20,060 sq. miles.
 It forms the borderland between the German and Slavonic worlds.

 The Habsburgs of Austria won the rule of Bohemia in elections in 1526.They quickly abolished all rights of towns and nobles and became its hereditary rulers.
-They imposed German as the official language of Bohemia, and only Catholicism was tolerated.
+They imposed German as the official language of Bohemia, and only Catholicism was tolerated although there were Jews about.
 Under their brilliant military leader Marie Therese, the Habsburg dynasty conquered and ruled various lands all over Europe at different times, from Sicily and Spain to the North Sea.

 Any idea of independence for Bohemia was obviated when the Bohemian Diet approved administrative reform in 1749.
 It included the indivisibility of the Habsburg Empire and the centralization of rule, essentially merging the Royal Bohemian Chancellery with the Austrian Chancellery.